Ensembl/gti-genesearch/web/README.md

 The application supports GZIP compression of responses where the client header has `Accept-Encoding:gzip` set.

+Note that the majority of endpoints described below are implemented using the same pattern for the following objects (denoted by `{object}` in the URL):
+* genes
+* transcripts
+* sequences
+* genomes
+* variants
+* expression

 ## `/api/health`
 This can be used to check if the server is running